usamaahmedsh/jpmorgan-case-study/README.md

 jupyter notebook main.ipynb
 ```

-Run cells top to bottom.
-The notebook loads the data from `../data/`, so run it from
-inside the `notebooks/` directory.

 The notebook is organized in two parts that match the two tasks:

 - Part 1, Classification: EDA, feature engineering, logistic regression baseline, XGBoost